-After removing the nail polish, you may notice a yellow color on your nails, and if you are surprised by its transformation to this color and its slow growth, then it is something that should not be underestimated, but at the same time there is no need to worry, not all cases require medical consultations, so please continue reading with us to learn about the causes of this problem and methods of treatment and prevention
+After removing the nail polish, you may notice a yellow color on your nails.
+But at the same time, there is no need to worry, as not all cases require medical consultations.
+Therefore, please continue reading with us to learn about the causes of yellow nails and methods of treatment and prevention.

-You should be aware that after removing some nail polish colors, the nail color may turn yellow, and beware of using nail polish frequently, and some nail polish removers or what is known as “acetone” may also cause yellowing , and these are the most common ones, but they are not dangerous.
+You should be aware that after removing some nail polish colors, the nail color may turn yellow, and beware of using nail polish frequently.
+Also, some polish removers or what is known as “acetone” may also cause yellowing of the nails.
+And these are the most common ones, but they are not dangerous.

 The infection often happens due to skin fungi that eat your creatine to grow, and according to the “healthline” medical website, this problem occurs in about 10% of adults, and the risk of infection increases with age, as about half of people over the age of 70 get a fungal infection

 Pay attention to your toenails as well, they are most susceptible to fungi, especially if you are an athlete.
-The fungus will cause thickening and deformation of the surface of the nail, which leads to a change in its color, and in a few cases it affects the nails of the hands.
+The fungus will cause thickening and deformation of the surface of the nail, which leads to a change in color or yellow nails, and in a few cases it affects the nails of the hands.

-A change in the color of the nail may be a symptom of psoriasis, as the yellowness happens with thickening in the nails and appearance of pits on it.
+A change in the color of the nail may be a symptom of psoriasis, Where the yellow nails is accompanied by the thickness of the nail and the appearance of pits in it.

-If you are a hypothyroid patient you may color your nails, , in addition to an increase in thickness, poor growth, and thinning.
+If you suffer from hypothyroidism, your nails may become discolored.
+In addition to an increase in thickness, poor growth, and thinning.

 Your diabetes may also be a cause of this condition, in addition to its association with thick and weak nails.

-Of course, you know that jaundice, for example, causes yellowing of the skin, which leads to yellowing of the nails as well.
+Of course, you know that jaundice, for example, causes yellowing of the skin, which leads to yellow nails as well.

-- Putting hands in the water for a long time.
+- 5. Putting hands in the water for a long time

-And depending on each cause, we will learn about the methods of treatment and prevention of this problem
+Depending on each cause, we will learn about the methods of treatment and prevention of this problem:

-: If you suffer from yellowing of the nails due to the nail polish for a long time, you can simply rest your nails for a certain period.
-Bring a bowl full of lukewarm water with lemon slices in it and put your nails in it, soak them for a quarter of an hour, then wash them with warm water and do not neglect to dry them well, this process can be repeated twice every day.
+If you suffer from yellow nails due to the nail polish for a long time, you can simply rest your nails for a certain period.
+Bring a bowl full of lukewarm water with lemon slices in it and put your nails in it, soak them for a quarter of an hour, then wash them with warm water and do not neglect to dry them well.
+This process can be repeated twice every day.

 You can also put a layer of transparent or hardened nail polish on the nails before putting colored nail polish, especially dark colors.

-Mostly, you will find a bottle of apple cider vinegar on one of the shelves in your kitchen, and to use it in non-cooking, you can put a little vinegar with lukewarm water and put your hands or feet in the mixture for ten minutes, and you can repeat the process 3 times a week.
+As for the causes associated with skin problems, heal your nails naturally from your kitchen.
+You will definitely find an apple cider vinegar bottle on one of the shelves in your kitchen.
+And to use it in other than cooking, you can put a little vinegar with lukewarm water and put your hands or feet in the mixture for ten minutes.
+And you can repeat the process 3 times a week.

 If you search also, you will find a packet of salt that you can mix with lemon juice until it forms a kind of paste and it will be semi-liquid.
 You can rub it on the nails gently, leave it for five minutes, and then wash it with lukewarm water, followed by drying.

-And if you open the refrigerator, you will find eggs and milk.
-Mix the egg yolk with milk and massage your nails for five minutes, then wash them with lukewarm water to get a wonderful result.
+If you open the fridge, you will find eggs and milk.
+Mix the egg yolk with milk and massage your nails for five minutes, then wash them with lukewarm water to get a great result.

 Move from the kitchen to the bathroom, where you will find the toothpaste that you can, after brushing your teeth, put it on your nails for 5 to 10 minutes, rub it well with a soft toothbrush, and then wash it with lukewarm water.
 You can repeat this process two or three times a week.